-Science, as a tool, can be used to benefit all people but it isn't always used this way.
+Science, as a tool, can be used to benefit all people but sometimes doesn’t.
 For 'underrepresented' communities in academia, reality is distant from ideals of inclusion and equity.
-As needed, the Navarro Lab works to build infrastructure in oceanography to improve access to science training for all sectors of the community .
+As needed, the our lab works to build infrastructure into the field of oceanography to improve access to science training for all sectors of the community with special attention to those communities that are underserved.

 Tléixʼ Yaakw Gathering